The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory: Introduction

 \subsection{Foundational setup}

-Instead of working with Riehl--Shulman's simplicial type theory as introduced in~\cite{RS2017}, we follow the approach of \citeauthor{GWB2024}~\cite{GWB2024,GWB2025} (in line with~\citeauthor{PughSterling2025}~\cite{PughSterling2025}) and work in plain homotopy type theory with a postulated interval type.
+Instead of working with Riehl--Shulman's simplicial type theory as introduced in~\cite{RS2017}, we follow the approach of Gratzer, Weinberger and Buchholtz~\cite{GWB2024,GWB2025} (in line with Pugh~and~Sterling~\cite{PughSterling2025}) and work in plain homotopy type theory with a postulated interval type.
 In contrast, in the Riehl--Shulman framework, the interval is a concept on the meta-level.
 The advantage of their approach is that one gets additional definitional equalities, but the advantage of the approach followed here is the possibility of formalizing everything in an established proof assistant like (Cubical) Agda (cf.~\cref{sec:formalization}).

 Compared to~\cite{GWB2024,GWB2025}, our assumptions on the interval type are rather minimal: we only require it to be a poset that forms a bounded distributive lattice.
 In particular, we do not require the order to be total, i.e.\ we do not require $x \leq y \vee y \leq x$ for all $x$ and $y$.
 Further, we do not assume the modalities of~\cite{GWB2024,GWB2025}.